MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-full-upgrade-v14-v15.md

 The first thing to do is convert your solution from C/AL to AL. For more information, see [Code Conversion from C/AL to AL](devenv-code-conversion.md).

-## Task 3: Merge version 14.0 AL code with version 15.0 AL code

 ## Task 4: Uptake System Application

 In version 15.0, application functionality that is not related to the business logic has been moved into separate modules that are combined into an extension known as the System Application.
 For an introduction to the System Application, see [Breaking the monolith: Introducing the Business Central System Application](https://cloudblogs.microsoft.com/dynamics365/it/2019/08/09/introducing-the-dynamics-365-business-central-system-application/).

-- Remove system application objects from base application.
+- Remove the old system application objects from base application.
+If you hav any custom code, you will have to refactor to system application.
-- Refactor base application to use system application.
+- Refactor your custom base application to use system application.

+## Task 3: Merge version 14.0 AL code with version 15.0 AL code

-## Move customizations into extensions
+## Task 4: Move customizations into extensions

+To take up the base application, you will move all your custom-code into extensions.

+- If you have changed a the primary key of a table or data type of a field, this will cause problems.

+- At a minimum, you shoudl move tables to extensions now.

 ## See Also
 [Upgrading the Data](Upgrading-the-Data.md)